 You know that dream you have when you first fall asleep?
 That dream where you trip or stumble or fall down the stairs and it jolts you awake and your body actually convulses a little.
 Since becoming a mother, that happens to be a few times each night, except that the dream has changed.
 I am no longer tripping over a crack in the sidewalk or missing a step or falling down the stairs.
 Now the dream is that Cora has stopped breathing in her bassinet or she’s flipped over on to her stomach and is unable to move her head.
+I’ve been on first aid and CPR training courses so I know exactly what to do if I ever find her unable to breathe, but when you’re asleep you have no idea what situations they’re getting themselves into.

 It’s a funny thing, parenthood.
 Nick and I are both sleep-deprived and would do anything for a full nights sleep, but each one of us is so quick to jump out of bed and check on her when we can’t hear her breathing.
 And she always is breathing.
 I thank God for that every night.
 It seems like it’s just going to be the way things are for the rest of our lives; to worry like this.